 Northwestern Lake Forest Hospital’s Center for Advanced Radiation Medicine has improved the quality of cancer care in Lake County by connecting advanced technology with the expertise of some of the most experienced oncologists in the country.

-Led by two Harvard-trained physicians, Joseph Imperato, MD, FACR and Marc Posner, MD, Northwestern Lake Forest Hospital’s Center for Advanced Radiation Medicine has exceptional resources to treat each patient needing radiation therapy.
+Led by Harvard-trained physician Marc Posner, MD, Northwestern Lake Forest Hospital’s Center for Advanced Radiation Medicine has exceptional resources to treat each patient needing radiation therapy.
 We are accredited by the Commission on Cancer for our progressive approach to treating cancer patients and by the American College of Radiology (ACR) for our radiation therapy program.

 Radiation therapy has progressed significantly in recent years, due to the discovery of techniques that allow physicians to identify the precise locations of cancer cells and target radiation for maximum impact.
 Northwestern Lake Forest Hospital takes full advantage of these techniques.